 Launch Your Science Career at UIW

-Explore diverse scientific pathways with our Biology, Biochemistry and Chemistry programs.
+Explore diverse scientific pathways with our Biochemistry, Chemistry and Biology programs.

 Bachelor of Arts and Bachelor of Science in Biology

-The Department of Biology offers two degree programs, the Bachelor of Arts (B.A.) in Biology and the Bachelor of Science (B.S.) in Biology.
-The B.A. and B.S. are 120-hour programs that incorporates a broad range of disciplines including evolution, cellular and molecular biology, genetics, topics in animal and human physiology, microbiology and ecology.
+The study of life itself, biology offers its students a world of options in terms of both academic focus and career choice.
+UIW's Department of Biology offers two degree programs, the Bachelor of Arts (B.A.) in Biology and the Bachelor of Science (B.S.) in Biology.
+The B.A. and B.S. are 120-hour programs that incorporate a broad range of disciplines including evolution, cellular and molecular biology, genetics, topics in animal and human physiology, microbiology and ecology.

 Program Highlights